department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits.md

 <div class="va-introtext">

-You can use your GI Bill benefits in many ways to advance your education and training.
-Find out how to use your benefits to earn a degree, train for a specific trade, or work toward other career goals.
+Find out how to use your GI Bill benefits to advance your education and training.
+Learn how to use your benefits to earn a degree, train for a specific trade, or work toward other career goals.

 </div>